limbernie/limbernie.github.io/_posts/2019-06-30-netmon-htb-walkthrough.md

 ### Background

-Netmon is an active vulnerable VM from Hack The Box.
+Netmon is a retired vulnerable VM from Hack The Box.

 ### Information Gathering